 This group works to accomplish the goals of the Cache County Trails and Active Transportation Master Plan.
 To be added to the invite list and receive monthly reminders and agendas, please email email@example.com and we'll get you on the list.

 3. Reach out to your local elected officials.

 Call and say thanks.
 We wouldn't be writing these words were it not for direct support from nearly every community in this valley.
 And there are some great projects moving forward and recently completed.
 Yet if there is more you would like to see done, or simply feel that your elected officials should know how much you value trails and/or active transportation facilities, you should let them know.
 We're working on an easy form that will let you contact your elected officials directly, but for now, here are links to most communities in the valley.

-Here in Cache Valley, our communities are still relatively close knit - these mayors and council members truly want to see their communities become better places - and it's up to those that live there to reach out, say hello, and let them know what they feel should be priorities for our progress forward.
-So reach out to your local elected officials, say hello, and ask them what the next big trail project should be.
+Here in Cache Valley, our communities are still close-knit - these Mayors and Council Members truly want to see their communities become better places - and it's up to those that live there to reach out, say hello, and let them know what they feel should be priorities for our progress forward.
+So reach out to your local elected officials and ask them what the next big trail project should be.

 If you've got any questions for us over at Cache County, email firstname.lastname@example.org.

 Every bit helps.
 Before we're building more Bonneville Shoreline Trail or making new paved pathways, funding is required to plan, design, purchase easements, conduct environmental surveys, and more.
 Your tax-deductible donations to Cache County Community Foundation 501(c) 3 will help us build and maintain a better county-wide trail network.